alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   side.
 Default: false.
 * `>flightAssistOff` (boolean): whether to automatically toggle FlightAssist off on liftoff.
 Default: true.
+* `>hyperspaceDethrottle` (boolean): same thing as the SC assist setting; if on, will throttle to 0 automatically after jumping.
+Default: false.
 * `>jumpTargetFile` (string): the file the distance to the currently set jump target will be written to.
 * `>targetSubsystem` (string): the default target subsystem.
 Unused.
 Default: